Clinical Haematology Research Fellow

 Working at Austin Health means enjoying a strong sense of purpose, engaging in meaningful work every day.
 Our people also receive a variety of rewarding benefits, including:

-• Greater take-home pay through generous salary packaging, for living expenses, meals, and holiday accommodation.
+• Greater take-home pay through generous salary packaging benefits, for living expenses, meals and holiday accommodation

-• A suite of wellness initiatives designed to support you, including discounted fitness memberships and special offers on health insurance, and a comprehensive wellbeing program.
+• A suite of wellness initiatives designed to support you, including discounts on fitness memberships and health insurance, and a comprehensive wellbeing program

 Work with us!